krenalis/krenalis/doc/src/mapping.md

 └─────────────────────────────────┘
 ```

-To avoid this error, you can add a `?` after the key, which prevents the error if the accessed JSON value is not an object.
-However, note that the output property `phoneNumber` will not have a value:
+To avoid this error, append a `?` after the key.
+This prevents the error if the accessed JSON value is not an object and evaluates to `null`.
+The following mapping expression will be evaluated as `null`:

 ```
 ┌─────────────────────────────────┐